lalvarezmat/EpiInvert/cran-comments.md

+## update 3 of EpiInvert package version 0.2.1 submission

+Following the suggestions of the CRAN staff we have fixed the test to work with the Mac Compilers.

+### rhub::check()

+Option 9 (macos-highsierra-release) : OK
+Option 10 (macos-highsierra-release-cran)) : OK

 ## update 2 of EpiInvert package version 0.2.1 submission

 Following the suggestions of the CRAN staff we have corrected the title to take